moritoru/Standard-styles/README.md

 # Standard-styles
 Standard map styles for background map display.

-All styles here are desinged for Mapbox GL JS specifications.
-Styles are created based on Mapbox Streets vector tile set and you need to follow the license term provided by Mapbox in the license.txt.
+All styles here are desinged upon Mapbox GL JS specifications.
+Styles are created for Mapbox Streets vector tile set and you need to follow the license term provided by Mapbox in the license.txt.
-Anyone who want to use them by using style url, please send email to moritoru@cunemo.com
+Anybody who wants to use them by using style url, please send email to moritoru@cunemo.com

+## Update History
+- Jan.
+29 2020
+  - Added 3D building extrusion in high zoom levels.
+  - Modified POI lavel tex field in order to avoid double labeling in some conutries.

 ## Standard - display samples
 #### Zoom12